Introduction

 The passage

 v10.
 Paul's prayer for wisdom and knowledge has an intended purpose.
 It is so the Colossian Christians may live a life that is worthy of their Lord.
-The phrase "live a life" is actually "walk" in the Greek.
-The Christian life is often described as a walk.
-The end result of this life-style is the pleasure of God.
-God is pleased when his people live in a manner which is honouring to him.
-Yet, we must always remember, even when our life is less than honouring to him, God still loves us in Christ, yes, is even pleased with us.
+The phrase "live a life" is actually "walk" in the Greek, such that the Christian life is often described as a walk - a walk that is worthy of God, pleasing to God.
+Of course, we must always remember, even when our life is less than honouring to him, less than pleasing to him, God still loves us in Christ, yes, is even pleased with us.
+Paul now explains the Christian "walk" with four descriptives.
+The first two are in v10: "bearing fruit", producing an abundance of good works, and "growing in the knowledge of God", growing in our understanding of God (acquiring the mind of Christ).

+v12.
+The fourth description of the walk is contained in the words "Giving thanks".
+This involves a joyful thanksgiving to the Father.
 Paul explains the ground of this joyful thanksgiving in terms of the gift of an eternal inheritance.
 The "inheritance" is the promise of a kingdom.
 The Colossians are already "qualified" to share in this gift.
-The tense here is important because it undermines the false teachers who fail to understand that eternal perfection is already ours in Christ.
+The tense here is important because it undermines the false teachers who have failed to understand that eternal perfection is already theirs in Christ.

 v13.
-Paul goes on to explain the eternal inheritance in terms of a deliverance from the tyranny of darkness and a transfer into the kingdom of God's Son.
+Paul goes on to explain the eternal inheritance in terms of a deliverance from the tyranny of darkness and of a transfer into the kingdom of God's Son.
 Deliverance from the alien power images the escape of Israel from Egypt.
 For us it is an escape from sin and death - a deliverance "from the wrath to come", 1Thess.1:10.

 The fruit of wisdom